Vashon Community Compost Facility Study

-- There will be a King County Solid Waste Division website set up soon that encourages public comment/exchange.
+- There is a King County Solid Waste Division website set up that encourages public comment/exchange.
+See link below.
 We are expecting this website thread along with personal outreach will create a dialogue by which we address suggestions and concerns.

 - A public forum is planned for August/September (subject to Covid-19) to present the findings and receive people’s comments.

-Zero Waste Vashon’s role, as the process moves forward, will be to represent and answer our community’s concerns: ZWV and KCSW will need community assistance and input to create a good working solution.
-In the meantime, for comments and questions, please visit the KCSW information page linked below.
+Zero Waste Vashon’s role, as the process moves forward, will be to represent and answer our community’s concerns: ZWV and KCSWD will need community assistance and input to create a good working solution.
+In the meantime, for comments and questions, please visit the KCSWD information page linked below.

 There were two phases of the study, and the reports for both phases are now available for public review.
 Access them through the County webpage or through the Zero Waste Vashon website.

 The study confirmed that it makes sense both from a cost and greenhouse gas perspective to establish a community compost facility on Vashon.
 King County currently pays $200,000 per year to truck Vashon’s organic waste to Cedar Grove in Maple Valley.
 This does not include Vashon food waste which currently is treated as garbage.
 ZWV wants to change this and turn our organics into a valuable, local resource.
 Take a moment to review this important study.